Indigenous relations behavioural competencies

-The Province of British Columbia and Indigenous leaders are now working in a government-to-government relationship.
-Because of this unique relationship, four of the seventeen Indigenous Relations Behavioural Competencies apply to all BC Public Service employees, no matter where you work.
+The Province of British Columbia and Indigenous leaders are now working in a government to government relationship.
+Because of this unique relationship, 4 of the 17 Indigenous relations behavioural competencies apply to all BC Public Service employees, no matter where you work.

 All employees should consider adding these to their MyPerformance profile work and development goals:

-See the Behavioural Competencies Interpretive Guides for assessing these competencies in hiring.
+Review the behavioural competencies interpretive guides for assessing these competencies in hiring.